josevnz/home_nmap/tutorial/README.md

 __NMAP__FLAGS__ = shlex.split(" ".join(NMAP_HOME_NETWORK_DEFAULT_FLAGS.keys()))
 ```

-Nmap documentation also suggests than you could also split total hostlist across several instances of Nmap (maybe no greater than the number of CPUs in the server running the tool) to increase parallelism, *but that doesn't come for free*; you will need to worry about issues like race conditions and synchronization in concurrent threads running nmap.
+Nmap documentation also suggests than you could also split total hostlist across several instances of Nmap (maybe no greater than the number of CPUs in the server running the tool) to increase parallelism, *but that doesn't come for free*; you will need to worry about issues like race conditions and synchronization in concurrent threads running Nmap.

 For now will keep it simple and will let Nmap take care of any optimizations by providing the flags showed above.

 ## Figure out the local networks on the machine where Nmap runs?

-Our python script can also check interfaces that are up, skip virtual interfaces and also skip the special loopback interface.
+Our python script can also check interfaces that are up, skip virtual interfaces and skip the special loopback interface.
 Luckily the kernel publishes all the information we need on /proc/net/dev file:

 ```shell=
 (2600) [josevnz@dmaf5 2600]$ cat /proc/net/dev